strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 This example will use a Kafka cluster deployed with the Strimzi Cluster Operator.
 Before we start with anything, we have to install the Strimzi Cluster Operator and deploy the Kafka cluster.
 You can install the Cluster Operator with any installation method you prefer.
-The Kafka cluster is then deployed with the TLS client authentication enabled on port 9093.
+The Kafka cluster is then deployed with the PLAIN listener enabled on port 9092.

-Example Kafka configuration for TLS authentication
+Example Kafka configuration with PLAIN authentication.
 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2
 kind: Kafka